 The new planning system provides the opportunity for groups of councils to perform certain functions through joint planning arrangements.

-Councils can establish a Joint Planning Board by way of a Planning Agreement entered into with the Minister for Planning.
+Councils can establish a Joint Planning Board by way of a Planning Agreement entered into with the Minister for Planning and Local Government.

 Where the arrangements apply